 You have severe depression and post-traumatic stress disorder (PTSD).
 You need help getting verifications and you cannot go to the DTA office in person because taking public transportation and being in crowded waiting areas trigger your PTSD symptoms.
 You can ask DTA to help you get verifications and to waive any requirements for in-person appointments.

 Because of your learning disability, you need help understanding DTA notices and help completing the paperwork that DTA asks you to complete.
 DTA should accommodate you by explaining notices to you and by filling out the forms with you instead of requiring you to fill forms out by yourself.
-For more information about protections related to learning disability, see Learning Disabilities.
+For more information about protections related to learning disability, see Should you ask DTA to screen you for a learning disability?

 You have a hearing, vision, or other condition that makes it hard for you to communicate.
 DTA should ask you what kind of help you prefer to communicate with DTA.
 This help is usually called an auxiliary aid.
 DTA should provide your preferred auxiliary aid.
 If that is not possible, DTA should work with you to find an acceptable alternative.
 A rule should not be applied to you unless DTA has communicated the rule – such as a deadline – using the appropriate auxiliary aid.
 See DTA Online Guide (Working with Clients Who Need Auxiliary Aids).